Product images are crucial to users’ ability to make a purchase decision about a particular product.

 During Baymard’s large-scale usability testing, 56% of users’ first actions were to immediately begin exploring product images after arriving on the product details page.

 Yet despite the importance of product images, our benchmark reveals that 25% of e-commerce sites provide product images that are insufficient for users’ need to perform a visual exploration and evaluation of a product — and that’s despite our benchmark primarily assessing a site’s most popular categories and products.

 During testing, both low-quality images and images that couldn’t be zoomed sufficiently to see product details were a cause of product abandonments.

-In this article we’ll discuss the test findings from our large-scale UX research related to product image quality and level of zoom.
+In this article, we’ll discuss the test findings from our large-scale Baymard Premium UX research database, related to product image quality and level of zoom.
 In particular, we’ll discuss: